Homegrown Food with No Nasties

-Growing my own food has been a massive step towards reducing my food packing waste.
+Growing my own food has been a massive step towards reducing any food packaging waste.

-These are the plants I've grown this year:
+Here are the plants I've grown this year...

 I've stuck to my roots (gardening pun fully intended) and grown some Indian cress.
 It produces the most beautiful flowers and the leaves and stalks are also edible.

 My lovely grandpa started off some tomato seedlings for me.
-And whilst they're not difficult per say, they do require a little more attention because if their water consumption and the trimming they need.
+And whilst they're not difficult growers per se, they do require a little more attention because of their water consumption and the trimming they need.
 My tomatoes haven't ripened yet, but based on the buds, I reckon there will be near 50!
-(See a picture of my lovely and cheap greenhouse below)
+(See a picture of my lovely and cheap greenhouse below).

 Peas and beans

-My aunty split a packet of beans with me, and this year, as a test, I grew peas, mange tout and runner beans.
-All have given me crop so far so I will plant more seeds next year.
+My aunty split a packet of beans with me, and this year, as a test, I grew peas, mangetout and runner beans.
+All have given me crop so I will plant more seeds next year!